mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Walmart expresses interest in TikTok, teaming up with Microsoft
+  - Fondeadora is a Mexican challenger bank that just raised $14 million
      <hr/>

-      - *There’s been a flurry of TikTok news today, and the flood doesn’t seem to be letting up.
-First was the announcement that Kevin Mayer, who joined the company just a bit more than three months ago, has stepped down overnight.
-TikTok CEO Kevin Mayer resigns afte…*
+      - *Meet Fondeadora, a fintech startup based in Mexico City that wants to build a full-stack neobank.
+The company just raised a $14 million Series A round led by Gradient Ventures, Google’s AI-focused venture fund.
+Founded in 2018, the company already manages 150…*

-  - Learn why embedded finance is the future of fintech at Disrupt
+  - Kneron launches its new AI chip to challenge Google and others
       <hr/>

-      - *The fintech industry has had a wild couple of years.
-Consumer fintech startups, such as Robinhood, Revolut and Coinbase, have been massively successful and managed to attract millions of customers.
-At the same time, enterprise companies have created the infra…*
+      - *Fresh off a $40 million Series A round, edge AI specialist Kneron today announced the launch of its newest custom chip, the Kneron KL 720 SoC.
+With funding from the likes of Alibaba, Sequoia, Horizons Ventures, Qualcomm and SparkLabs Taipei (as well as a few …*

-  - Register for our last pitch-off next week on September 2
+  - Chinese EV startup Xpeng Motors raises $1.5 billion in U.S. public market debut
       <hr/>

-      - *It’s time again to start warming up your pitching arm.
-Our next Pitchers & Pitches session takes place next week on September 2.
-Register today!
-Pitchers & Pitches sessions combine critique and competition with a focus on helping early-stage startup founders …*
+      - *Chinese electric vehicle startup XPeng Inc. raised $1.5 billion through an initial public offering in the U.S. as investor interest in EVs and clean energy outstripped concerns over escalating tensions between the U.S. and China.
+The automaker, which is headq…*

-  - What can growth marketers learn from lean product development?
+  - Google Assistant app now uses your searches to make personalized recommendations
       <hr/>

-      - *Everyone’s habits have changed/are changing as a result of the pandemic, so marketers need to be testing and learning as quickly as possible.*
+      - *Google is revamping its two-year old “Snapshot” feature in Google Assistant for iOS and Android.
+The company in 2018 had first introduced Google Assistant Snapshot as a way for mobile users to stay on top of their day, by showing timely information like appoi…*

-  - Beat the clock: Get your group discount passes to TC Sessions: Mobility 2020
+  - Walmart expresses interest in TikTok, teaming up with Microsoft
       <hr/>

-       - *The expression “it takes a village” easily applies to building a successful mobility startup, especially in uncertain and tumultuous times.
-It also takes opportunities, and you’ll find plenty of those at TC Sessions: Mobility 2020 (Oct.
-6-7).
-Even better — yo…*
+       - *There’s been a flurry of TikTok news today, and the flood doesn’t seem to be letting up.
+First was the announcement that Kevin Mayer, who joined the company just a bit more than three months ago, has stepped down overnight.
+TikTok CEO Kevin Mayer resigns afte…*